oubiwann/jlfe/README.rst

 * Apply a patch to LFE to accept the jlfe form ``(.XXX ...)``, and

-* Compile all the dependencies.
+* Compile all the dependencies, the patched LFE, and jlfe.

 jlfe Usage